OlafRadicke/play_pki_ca_with_ansible/README.md

 ansible-playbook -i hosts.yml setup_azure.yml
 ```

-If your secrets encryptet than you can enter:
+If your secrets encrypted than you can enter:

 ```bash
 ansible-playbook  \